Supersheep50/The-Hey-Look-Listen-Website/README.md

 - **Dropdown Menu**

-  - On mobile and tablet users see the menu in a dropdown menu.
+  - On mobile and tablet, users see the menu in a dropdown menu.
 This displays across all pages they will click into and use.
 ![Dropdown Menu](frontend/src/assets/reusable-component-dropdown.png)

 - **Not Found**